Florida's economy poised to take a major hit from Hurricane Irma

 Miami, Orlando and Fort Lauderdale are home to the 12th, 13th, 21st largest airports in the U.S., handling more than 115 million passengers in 2016.

-Now that the storm appears to be headed toward the peninsula's western coast, Tampa -- home to Tampa International Airport -- is bracing for what could be a devastating direct hit from Irma.
-Tampa International the 29th busiest U.S. airport by passenger count.
-The airport says it will shut down completely by 8 p.m.
-ET Saturday through Monday.
+Tampa International Airport is bracing for what could be a devastating direct hit from Irma.
+The 29th busiest U.S. airport by passenger count will shut down completely by 8 p.m.
+ET Saturday.
+The storm is expected to hit the Tampa area around 8 a.m.
+Monday.

 All of southern and central Florida's airports are expected to shutter operations by Saturday evening as the area braces for Irma, which is expected to make landfall on Sunday.